Last updated on March 4th, 2022

 Savaii’s east coast has a few interesting churches.
 Just outside Salelologa, a church marks the spot where Samoa’s first missionaries landed.
 Further up the coast, a massive whitewashed church looks like something out of an old western.

 Lano Beach is one of the prettiest in Savaii.
-There’s not a whole lot of beach during high tide, but you’ll find lots of cute looking family owned beach fales at super low prices.
+There’s not a whole lot of beach during high tide, but you’ll find lots of cute-looking family-owned beach fales at super low prices.
 This is a good place to stay if you want to do some beach bumming without venturing too far from the ferry in Salelologa.
 Have a look at the recommended Savaii Island accommodations for a good place to stay in Lano Beach.

 Between 1905-1911 the Mount Matavanu Volcano eruptions sent lava flowing down the fertile plain and underground lava tubes towards the coast.
-Over 70 square kilometers of land was covered by up to 9 meters of lava.
+Over 70 square kilometers of land were covered by up to 9 meters of lava.
 Five villages were destroyed but no lives were lost.
 The eruptions left an eerie scar on Savaii’s northeast coastline.
 The good news is that this tragic past provides local villagers with one of the top visitor attractions on the island.
-To get here, look for the sign on the main road and park the car at the visitors center.
+To get here, look for the sign on the main road and park the car at the visitor’s center.
 Pay the T5 entry fee and head down the trail.
 You’re essentially now walking on top of one of the destroyed villages.

 The first stop is the old LMS Church, where the lava literally flowed through its aisles.
 Continue on the lava field, hopping from one boulder to another until you reach the coastline.
 On your way back to the visitors center, stop by the Virgin’s Grave.
 As lava flowed from the volcano, it covered the local cemetery.
 Local legend tells of the grave of a young virgin that was so holy and pure, that the lava simply flowed around it, creating this strange depression in an otherwise completely covered surface.